floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_httpbasic.md

 # Password-based authentication
 {: .no_toc}

-If you want to use a user name and password to log into OpenSearch/Elasticsearch, you need to use the `basic` authentication frontend combined with an authentication backend.
+If you want to use a user name and password to log into Elasticsearch, you need to use the `basic` authentication frontend combined with an authentication backend.
 For the authentication backend, you have the following options:

 * The simplest setup uses the Search Guard **internal users database** as the authentication backend; for this, you just have to define the users.
 No further configuration is necessary.
 See the section [internal users database](internalusers.md) for more details on this.